openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 To get the definition of the field "gender" which points to the definition "schema:gender", use the URI of "schema" which points to "http://schema.org/", so we will have a definition available at "http://schema.org/gender".
 Regarding the aliasing of `id` to `@id` and `type` to `@type`, see the [VC specification](https://www.w3.org/TR/vc-data-model/#syntactic-sugar).

-We therefore assume that the resident is connected to the autority portal and that the information contained in the context about the resident is available in the autority portal database.
+We therefore assume that the resident is connected to the authority portal and that the information contained in the context about the resident is available in the authority portal database.

 ### Business workflows

 #### Issuance Business workflow
 1. The authority portal authenticates the current user as a known resident.
-1. The resident requests a "PermanentResidentCard" credential on the autority portal.
+1. The resident requests a "PermanentResidentCard" credential on the authority portal.
-1. The autority portal displays a QR code for the citizen to scan with his mobile wallet.
+1. The authority portal displays a QR code for the citizen to scan with his mobile wallet.
-1. The citizen's mobile wallet provides the autority portal with a presentation to prove control over a DID.
+1. The citizen's mobile wallet provides the authority portal with a presentation to prove control over a DID.
 1. The authority portal reviews the presentation and issues a "PermanentResidentCard" credential containing the resident's information.
-1. The citizen's mobile wallet contacts the autority portal again to receive the "PermanentResidentCard".
+1. The citizen's mobile wallet contacts the authority portal again to receive the "PermanentResidentCard".

 #### Presentation Business workflow
 1. The authority portal displays a QR code requesting a presentation containing the "PermanentResidentCard" credential